Decathlon/sportplaces-docs/source/includes/api/_places.md

 The fields `difficulty`, `cellphone_service`, and `quality` are integer values `[0, 1, 2]` representing
 `['Beginner', 'Intermediate', 'Advanced']`, or `['poor', 'acceptable', 'good']`.

+The number of results per page is limited to a max of 100.
+E.g.: `&page=2` should give you the remaining set of results.

 Search query errors will be responded to with specific error information, and an `HTTP 422` status code.